â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 In addition to the above, the FTA may also reject Clarification requests if:

 • The Clarification request is based on a hypothetical scenario that has not been seriously considered by the Applicant.
-The Clarification service is not an advisory service and the FTA will, generally, not address multiple hypothetical scenarios.
+The Clarification service is not an advisory service and the FTA will, generally, not address hypothetical scenarios.

-• The Clarification request addresses issues that the FTA suspects may constitute tax planning, tax avoidance or tax evasion, including the application of Article 50 of the Corporate Tax Law regarding the General Anti-abuse Rules or similar provisions under double taxation agreements.
+• The Clarification request addresses issues that the FTA suspects may constitute Tax planning, Tax avoidance or Tax evasion, including the application of Article 50 of the Corporate Tax Law regarding the General Anti-abuse Rules or similar provisions under double taxation agreements.

 Clarification process

+Clarification requests are only accepted via EmaraTax.
+In order to submit a request, the Applicant must have a user profile.
 For more information on the process to create a user profile, please refer to the EmaraTax Register as an Online User – User Manual which is available on the FTA's website.

 Applying for a Clarification